codeface-io/SwiftObserver/README.md

 - No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream, subscribing etc.)

-   > A note on "signals": In the tradition of Elm and the origins of reactive programming,  many reactive libraries use "signal" as a metaphor, but how they appl ythe term is mostly inaccurate and, therefor, more confusing than helpful, for instance when it's suggested that the signal is what's being observed.
+   > A note on "signals": In the tradition of Elm and the origins of reactive programming,  many reactive libraries use "signal" as a metaphor, but how they apply the term is mostly inaccurate and, therefor, more confusing than helpful, for instance when it's suggested that the signal is what's being observed.
    >
    > The appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
 By observing the source, the receiver receives a signal which conveys messages.
 Practically speaking: One observes the lighthouse itself, not the light it emits.
    >